 What is propranolol?

-People eliminate medications from their bodies at different rates.
-On average, it takes about a day for most of the propranolol to be gone from the body.
 You should not stop taking this medication without first talking with your healthcare provider.
 For some people, stopping this medication abruptly could have an adverse effect on the heart.
-If you do get pregnant while taking propranolol, tell your health care provider.

-Can taking propranolol in the first trimester cause a birth defect?
+Does taking propranolol in the first trimester increase the chance of birth defects?

+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
 There is not enough information available to know if first trimester use of propranolol can cause birth defects.
-Propranolol did not cause birth defects when given to animals early in pregnancy.
-A study of a large number of pregnancies found that beta-blockers did not cause heart defects in babies.
+A study on a large number of pregnancies found that beta-blockers, in general, did not cause heart defects in babies.

 Can taking propranolol near delivery cause problems for the baby?

 Propranolol use in late pregnancy may cause the baby to have symptoms of the drug acting on its heart, blood vessels, and metabolism.
 Symptoms would include slowed heart rate and low blood sugar.

 Does taking propranolol in pregnancy cause long-term problems in behavior or learning for the baby.

 At this time, there are no studies on the possible long-term effects of propranolol on the developing baby.